knhcr/sd-webui-prompt-cards-manager/README.md

 ![example](./docs/images/tree.png)

 ### Keyboard Shortcut
   - `Ctrl + 1 ~ 9` : You can switch Category 1st to 9th from above listed in tree view.
+By pressing continuously, you can traverse the subfolders of the target category.
   - `Ctrl + 0` / `Alt + 0` : You can Undo / Redo for Category switching.